EXPERT PROMPTING MASTERCLASS

 Write [content].

-"Hey Sarahβquick update on the design mockups.
-I pushed them to your
+"Hey Sarah—quick update on mockups.
+Pushed to your

-review stack, but heads up: the mobile version still needs work.
-I'm
+review stack, but heads up: mobile needs work.
+Thinking

 Match this: casual, direct, brief, human.

 Turn 2: "Too formal.
-Rewrite like you're texting a colleague, not writing a memo."
+Rewrite like texting colleague, not memo."

-Turn 3: "Better, but still a bit stiff.
-Make it sound more like how people actually talk."
+Turn 3: "Better, still stiff.
+Sound like how people talk."

 Problem 5: Too Long or Too Short